salvatorespoto/salvatorespoto.github.io/renderloop/content/post/meta-balls-3D/index.md

 <br />

 ## Computing the normals
 The normals to the isosurface are equal to the **sum of each function normals**.
-These latter have the direction from the center of the function towards the point where we want to compute it, and the magnitude is equals to the derivative of the falloff function.
+All the normals have the direction from the function center to the application point.
+The magnitude is equals to the derivative of the falloff function.

 ```glsl